3.2. Basic Line Plots

 >> subplot(2, 2, 4), plot(x, x.^4), title('y = x^4')

-With MATLAB release R2019b, enhanced subplots were introduced with the tiledlayout function.
-As with subplot, a fixed layout grid of tiled plots is simple to create.
+Enhanced subplots with the tiledlayout function were introduced in MATLAB release R2019b.
+As with subplot, creating a fixed layout grid of tiled plots is simple.

 >> tiledlayout(2, 2);